heymarco/anygrad/README.md

 # AnyGrad
-## Gradient based optimization of large dependency matrices in an 'anytime' fashion
+## Approximation of large dependency matrices in an 'anytime' fashion using gradient ascent

 ### Execute